Bacterial cells share certain common

 Typical eukaryotic cells (Fig. 2-8) are much larger than prokaryotic cells-commonly 10 to 30 μm in diameter, with cell volumes 1,000 to 10,000 times larger than those of bacteria.
 The distinguishing characteristic of eukaryotes is the nucleus with a complex internal structure, surrounded by a double membrane.
 The other striking difference between eukaryotes and prokaryotes is that eukaryotes contain a number of other membrane-bounded organelles.
 The following sections describe the structures and roles of the components of eukaryotic cells in more detail.

 The external surface of a cell is in contact with other cells, the extracellular fluid, and the solutes, nutrient molecules, hormones, neurotransmitters, and antigens in that fluid.
 The plasma membranes of all cells contain a variety of transporters, proteins that span the width of the membrane and carry nutrients into and waste products out of the cell.
 Cells also have surface membrane proteins (signal receptors) that present highly specific binding sites for extracellular signaling molecules (receptor ligands).
 When an external ligand binds to its specific receptor, the receptor protein transduces the signal carried by that ligand into an intracellular message (Fig. 2-9).
 For example, some surface receptors are associated with ion channels that open when the receptor is occupied; others span the membrane and activate or inhibit cellular enzymes on the inner membrane surface.
-Whatever the mode of signal transduction, surface receptors characteristically act as signal amplifiers-a single ligand molecule bound to a single receptor may cause the flux of thousands of ions through an opened channel, or the synthesis of thousands of molecules of an intracellular messenger molecule by an activated enzyme.
+Whatever the mode of signal transduction, surface receptors characteristically act as signal amplifiers-a single ligand molecule bound to a single receptor may cause the flux of thousands of ions through an opened channel, or the synthesis of thousands of molecules of an intracellular messenger molecule by an activated enzyme. | Figure 2-9 Proteins in the plasma membrane serve as transporters, signal receptors, and ion channels.
+Extracellular signals are amplified by receptors, because binding of a single ligand molecule to the surface receptor causes many molecules of an intracellular signal molecule to be formed, or many ions to flow through the opened channel.
+Transporters carry substances into and out of the cell, but do not act as signal amplifiers. |

 Some surface receptors recognize ligands of low molecular weight, and others recognize macromolecules.
 For example, binding of acetylcholine (Mr 146) to its receptor begins a cascade of cellular events that underlie the transmission of signals for muscle contraction.
 Blood proteins (Mr > 20,000) that carry lipids (lipoproteins) are recognized by specific cell surface receptors and then transported into the cells.
 Antigens (proteins, viruses, or bacteria, recognized by the immune system as foreign) bind to specific receptors and trigger the production of antibodies.
 During the development of multicellular organisms, neighboring cells influence each other's developmental paths, as signal molecules from one cell type react with receptors of other cells.
 Thus the surface membrane of a cell is a complex mosaic of different kinds of highly specific "molecular antennae" through which cells receive, amplify, and react to external signals.